 Step 1: Graduate from High School or Complete a GED (Four Years)

-The path to becoming a nurse case manager starts with graduating from high school or earning a GED.
+Becoming a nurse case manager starts with graduating from high school or earning a GED.
 A diploma or GED is required to attend most nursing schools and demonstrates a minimum level of education.
 Aspiring nurse case managers should focus on biology, math, psychology, chemistry, and anatomy to help prepare them for further studies.

 Step 2: Complete a Nursing Program (One to Four Years)